MaryamAsgarinezhad/obsidian/Linux/Ansible.md

 Key features of Ansible include:

-1. **Agentless**: Ansible operates over SSH or PowerShell, so it does not require any agent to be installed on managed hosts.
+1. ==**Agentless**==: Ansible operates over SSH or PowerShell, so it does not require any agent to be installed on managed hosts.
 This simplifies setup and management compared to agent-based solutions.

 2. **Playbooks**: Ansible uses YAML-based playbooks to define automation tasks.
 Playbooks describe the desired state of your infrastructure and are used to automate complex tasks or workflows.